vespaill/Forkify/README.md

 ### 26. Building the Shopping List model

--   How and why to create unique IDs using an external package.
+-   How and why to create unique IDs using an external package like [uniqid](https://www.npmjs.com/package/uniqid).
 -   Difference between `Array.slice` and `Array.splice`.
 -   More use cases for `Array.findIndex` and `Array.find`.